Babitdor/NewsArticle_Summarizer_Using_T5Transformer/README.md

 ## Project Overview
 News_SummarizerT5Transformer is a text summarization tool designed to distill the essential information from lengthy news articles into concise summaries.
 This project employs the T5 Transformer model, a popular sequence-to-sequence architecture, to generate summaries that retain the key points and overall context of the original articles.

+Used a Pre-trained T5-base transformer, and fine-tuned using CNN/Daily-News dataset

 ## Features
 - Summarizes long news articles into concise, readable summaries.
 - Fine-tuned on a news-specific dataset for better contextual understanding.